 The ISA is frozen and no further transactions are permitted.
 Interest continues to accrue until the account is formally closed.

-If the deceased was married or in a civil partnership, the surviving spouse or civil partner may be eligible for an Additional Permitted Subscription (APS) – a one-off allowance equal to the value of the deceased’s ISA, allowing the survivor to shelter an extra amount from tax.
-Tesco Bank can explain how to apply for this when you call.
+If the deceased was married or in a civil partnership, the surviving spouse or civil partner may be eligible for an Additional Permitted Subscription (APS) – a one-off allowance equal to the value of the deceased’s ISA at the date of death, allowing the survivor to shelter an extra amount from tax.
+Tesco Bank participates in the APS scheme.
+The allowance must be claimed within three years of the date of death, or within 180 days of the estate being administered – whichever is later.
+Ask the Estates Team about the APS when you make your first call.

 Junior ISAs